All daytime conference events will take place at the Canadian Museum for Human Rights.

 When will Peacebuilding through truth and reconciliation take place?

 The conference will take place from 12 to 16 August 2026.
 Thursday, August 13 and Friday, August 14 days will be filled with conference sessions.
-After the formal component of the conference concludes, attendees and any companions they may be travelling with are invited to enjoy curated excursions on Saturday, August 15 and Sunday, August 16.
-Check back after January 26, 2026 for pricing and registration details.
+After the formal component of the conference concludes, attendees and any companions they may be travelling with are invited to enjoy a curated excursion from Friday, August 14 to Sunday, August 16.
+Check back after March 26, 2026 for pricing and registration details.

 Where will the conference be held?